oracle/docker-images/OracleInstantClient/README.md

 # About this Docker Image

 These Docker images contain the Oracle Instant Client 'Basic', 'SDK' and 'SQL*Plus' packages.
-They can be extended to run OCI, OCCI, and JDBC applications.
+They can be extended to run Oracle Call Interface (OCI), Oracle C++ Call Interface (OCCI) and JDBC applications.
 They can also be extended to build and run scripting language drivers that use OCI such as Python's cx_Oracle, Node.js's node-oracledb, PHP's OCI8, and Ruby's ruby-oci8.

 The SQL*Plus command-line query tool is also included, allowing quick ad-hoc SQL and PL/SQL execution.

-## About the Oracle Instant Client
+## About Oracle Instant Client

 The [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/) is a repackaging of Oracle Database libraries, tools and header files usable to create and run applications that connect to a remote (or local) Oracle Database.

+Oracle client-server version interopability is detailed in [Doc ID 207303.1](https://support.oracle.com/epmos/faces/DocumentDisplay?id=207303.1).
+Applications using Oracle Call Interface (OCI) 18.3 and 12.2 can connect to Oracle Database 11.2 or later.
+Some tools may have other restrictions.

-From release 18.3, the Oracle Instant Client RPMs for Oracle Linux are also available on the [Oracle Linux yum server](https://yum.oracle.com).
+From release 18.3, the Oracle Instant Client RPMs for Oracle Linux are available for direct download from the [Oracle Linux yum server](https://yum.oracle.com) without requiring manual license acceptance.

 ## Building the Oracle Instant Client 18.3 Image